 Supervised orders are usually given for reasons such as to protect the child from potential physical or emotional abuse, or to assess the relationship between the child and the non-custodial parent.

-Access Evaluation Reports are prepared by the Family and Juvenile Justice Centre’s counsellors, and they will help the Court resolve disputes over access to the child (such as how long should access be, and whether it should be supervised, etc.).
-These reports are also confidential and will only be for the Judge’s use.
+Access Evaluation Reports help the court resolve disputes over access to the child (such as how long should access be, and whether it should be supervised, etc.).
+These reports are also confidential and will only be for the judge’s use.

 Quantum of access

 Parents are encouraged to try and work out amongst themselves the days, time and place of such visitation times.
 If a mutually agreeable arrangement is reached, this would expedite divorce proceedings and minimise the emotional damage to the parents and their children.